Skip to content

 For permission to close a road for events, see road closures for events.

-For permission to close a road for roadworks, apply online for a temporary road closure or restriction via GOV.UK
+For permission to close a road for roadworks, use the below form

-When you apply, you must provide a traffic management plan at a scale of 1:1,250 (or greater) designed by a traffic management engineer.
+When you apply, you must provide a traffic management plan at a scale of 1:1,250 (or greater) designed by your appointed traffic management company.
 The plan must include:

 We may ask for proof of public liability insurance indemnifying us for a minimum of £5 million.

-Notes on filling in the gov.uk temporary road closure licence form
+Guidance on filling in the temporary road closure licence form

 Temporary road closure fees and charges